Enoch Teye Mensah: As Member of Parliament

+On 21 November 2015, Mensah lost the NDC parliamentary primaries to Sam George, bringing an end to his 20 years tenure in parliament.

 As Minister of State

-At the beginning of the Fourth Republic, he was appointed Minister for Youth and Sports by President Jerry Rawlings.
+At the beginning of The Fourth Republic, he was appointed Minister for Youth and Sports by President Jerry Rawlings.
 Mensah held that position through both terms of the Rawlings government.

 In January 2010, after a cabinet reshuffle, President John Atta Mills appointed him Minister for Employment and Social Welfare.

 Mensah was a member of the Pan-African Parliament until January 2009, when he resigned after being appointed a member of state.
 In January 2011, he was appointed Minister for Education following the resignation of Betty Mould-Iddrisu.

 On 12 February 2021, Mensah was unanimously elected as the representative of Council of State for the Greater Accra Region.

-Personal life
+Personal life and death

-Mr. Mensah is married with seven children.